Thomas Tibbles: Populism and the vice-presidential nomination

-Post-Election
+Post-election

 In 1905, Tibbles would write his third and final book, Buckskin and Blanket Days, which was his autobiography.
-He also married his third and final wife, Ida Belle Riddle, in 1907 after the death of Susette ("Bright Eyes") LaFlesche.
+He also married his third and final wife, Ida Belle Riddle, in 1907 after the death of La Flesche.
 He would continue his active involvement in the Populist movement, including editing other newspapers for the party, from 1905 to 1910; after which he returned once again to the Omaha World Herald until his retirement in 1928.
 He died on May 14, 1928, and was buried in Bellevue Cemetery, Bellevue, Nebraska, and Ida was later buried alongside him.